paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 The approval voting subsystem is responsible for casting votes and determining approval of candidates and as a result, blocks.

 This subsystem wraps a database which is used to store metadata about unfinalized blocks and the candidates within them.
-Candidates may appear in multiple blocks, but their approval status should be the same across all, due to the invariant that candidates must be included within the same session as their relay-parent.
+Candidates may appear in multiple blocks, and assignment criteria are chosen differently based on the hash of the block they appear in.

 ## Database Schema